Denny Januar Ali: Background

 In the academic world, Denny JA founded the Indonesian Survey Foundation (LSI, Lembaga Survei Indonesia 2003), the Indonesian Survey Circle (LSI, Lingkaran Survei Indonesia 2005), the Public Association of Opinion Research (AROPI, 2007), and the Indonesian Political Consultancy Association (AKPI, 2009).
-Through these four organisations Denny JA has become known as the founding father of a new tradition in Indonesian public opinion surveying and political consultancy.
+Through these four organizations Denny JA has become known as the founding father of a new tradition in Indonesian public opinion surveying and political consultancy.

-Denny JA popularised the quantitative social science that has been able to predict the winners of local and general elections in Indonesia since 2004.
+Denny JA popularized the quantitative social science that has been able to predict the winners of local and general elections in Indonesia since 2004.
 He predicted the winner of the 2009 presidential election one month before it took place.
 The incumbent President Susilo Bambang Yudhoyono, predicted Denny JA, will win in just one round.
 He went massively public with his prediction in the newspapers and on national TV.
 His prediction was the hottest topic of conversation during the 2009 presidential elections and even became the subject of an official debate between the presidential candidates which was aired by many national TV stations.
 His prediction was accurate, and Denny JA was awarded the title of News Maker of the 2009 Election by the Indonesian Association of Journalists.

 In the political world (2004–2012), Denny JA has been dubbed a king maker thanks to his instrumental role in the victories of two presidents (2004, 2009), 23 governors out of the 33 Indonesian provinces, and 51 regents and mayors.
 Through his entrepreneurship he has turn political consultancy into a new profession, and an effective one.

 Denny JA also scored a hit when he overturned articles contained in both the 2009 Law on Legislative Elections and the 2009 Law on Presidential Elections.
 Twice the Constitutional Court ruled in favour of Denny JA in his position as chairman of the association of survey institutions (AROPI).
 Articles which restricted academic freedom, such as those banning the quick count on the day of the election were overturned by the Constitutional Court.

 He also holds the MURI record for being the first person to bring Indonesian literature into the social media era.
 His book of poetry, Atas Nama Cinta (2012) was the first which could be accessed on smartphones through Twitter.
 In less than one month, puisi-esai.com gained over one million hits.
 In less than six months, the website received over four million hits.
 This has never been achieved before by any book, especially a book of literature.
 Especially a book of poetry.

 Since 2012 Denny JA has been active in the anti-discrimination movement.
 He founded the Denny JA Foundation for an Indonesia Without Discrimination, which publishes a variety of cultural works including poetry, dramas, songs, photographs, paintings and films, which spread modern concepts of equality and legal protection for citizens, whatever their social identity.